|

 Fossil Fuels - National Geographic Society

 Coal, oil, and natural gas are examples of fossil fuels.
 Coal is a material usually found in sedimentary rock deposits where rock and dead plant and animal matter are piled up in layers.
-More than 50 percent of a piece of coal’s weight must be from fossilized plants.

 Fossil - Department of Energy